 Can Microphones Plug Into Guitar/Bass Amps?

-Guitar and bass amps have 1/4″ TS jacks while microphones typically have XLR outputs.
-Therefore, in order to plug a microphone into a guitar/bass amp, we need some sort of XLRF to 1/4″ TS (or TRS) adapter.
+Guitar and bass amps have 1/4″ TS jacks, while microphones typically have XLR outputs.
+Therefore, to plug a microphone into a guitar/bass amp, we need some sort of XLRF to 1/4″ TS (or TRS) adapter.

 Orange is featured in the following My New Microphone articles: